 Definition of quince in English:

-1A hard, acid pear-shaped fruit used in preserves or as flavouring: [as modifier]: quince jelly
+1A hard, acid, pear-shaped fruit used in preserves or as flavoring.

 - In Italy, from early times, mustard came to be used to flavour mostarda di frutta, a fruit relish made from quinces or grapes.

 - Once removed from the heat, as the syrup cooled, the pectin in the fruit encouraged the liquid to be transformed into a lovely quince jelly riddled with dark and aromatic vanilla seeds.

 - You can serve them with apple or quince compôte, with cream cheese and raisins, or with yoghurt and honey instead - but just remember that it's Pancake Day, not Wild Experiments With Batter Day.

 2The shrub or small tree that bears the quince fruit, native to western Asia.